 The Bay Island’s rich cultural diversity stems from the variety of peoples who have inhabited them over the ages.
-Today’s inhabitants are the descendants of native Indians, Africans, and Europeans -including pirates-, and mainland Hondurans, accompanied by an ever-growing expatriate community.
+Throughout the History of Roatan, we’ve had inhabitants who are the descendants of native Indians, Africans, and Europeans -including pirates-, and mainland Hondurans, accompanied by an ever-growing expatriate community.

 The Islands original inhabitants were Paya Indians.
 The Paya were a nomadic group of hunter-gathers and fisherman, who traveled in canoes between the islands and to the mainland to trade amongst themselves and the Maya and other tribes from the mainland.

 Although the Paya weren’t as numerous as the Maya and left no written history, archaeological sites have been found throughout the islands containing simple pottery and tools.Today, Bay Islanders refer to these findings as “yaba ding dings”.